domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Batteries do gigawatts GWs; hydrogen does terawatts TWs. --Dr. Todd G. Deutsch, Senior Scientist, Chemistry, National Renewable Energy Laboratory (NREL)

 This too shall pass. --Persian Adage

+You can, for you shall. --Immanuel Kant, Philosopher